 The [[Prototype]] internal property of the newly constructed object is set to the original Number prototype object, the one that is the initial value of Number.prototype (15.7.3.1).

-The [[Class]] internal property of the newly constructed object is set to "Number".
+The newly constructed object is has a [[NativeBrand]] internal property whose value is NumberWrapper.